kokkos/kokkos.github.io/content/blog/2025-12-12-cexa-kokkos-hackathon.md

 # The course

-The course teaches the basis of Kokkos and of GPU programming.[^1] The difference between CPU and GPU for numerical computation are highlighted.
+The course teaches the basis of Kokkos and of GPU programming.[^1] The difference between CPUs and GPUs for numerical computations are highlighted.
 The Kokkos data containers and parallel constructs are introduced.
 Practical examples will be given live by the teacher.